Dhruvi-Lodhavia/ECE226-Project/README.md

 in train.py - change paths in line 68 and 75

-We have provided jupyter notebooks for each model - gpt2, opt and ctrl.
+### We have provided jupyter notebooks for each model - gpt2, opt and ctrl.
 You can use them as a starting point.
+They can be found in the Notebooks directory

 Codes belong to LiteTransformerSearch.